openwisp/openwisp-monitoring/docs/developer/utils.rst

 ~~~~~~~~~~~~~~

 This command will execute all the `available checks <checks>`_ for all the
 devices.
 By default checks are run periodically by *celery beat*.
-You can
-learn more about this in :ref:`Setup
-<setup-integrate-in-an-existing-django-project>`.

 Example usage: